Presidency of Javier Milei: Russo-Ukrainian War

+Milei with Volodymyr Zelenskyy, December 10, 2023.

+Since Milei's inauguration, Argentina changed its neutral position in the Russo-Ukrainian War.
+The first indication of this change was the invitation to the president of Ukraine, Volodymyr Zelenskyy, to his presidential inauguration.
+Zelenskyy attended, making it his first trip to Latin America since the start of the conflict, but Russia decided not to send any high-ranking diplomatic official, except for the ambassador in Buenos Aires, Dmitri Feoktístov.

 Milei met with Ukrainian president Volodymyr Zelenskyy in Buenos Aires on 10 December 2023.
 On 16 December, Milei's government announced through the Air Force, that it would donate two Russian-made Mil Mi-17 military helicopters to Ukraine.

+On June 14, 2024, Argentina joined the Ukraine Defense Contact Group (UDCG), an international coalition of 54 countries that coordinates humanitarian aid and military assistance to Ukraine.
+One day later, Milei participated in the Global Peace Summit on Ukraine held in Switzerland.
+There he stated:

+I want to express, on behalf of the Argentine people, our utmost support for the people of Ukraine and for our friend President Zelenskyy, since as defenders of freedom we reject any form of violence.

 European Union

 On 22 June 2024, Milei met with German Chancellor Olaf Scholz.
 Milei and Scholz voiced support for the European Union–Mercosur free trade agreement.
 Two days later, Milei visited Czechia and was greeted by Czech president Petr Pavel and prime minister Petr Fiala.